szx/vkswr/README.md

-# vulkan_software_rasterizer
+# VkSWR

-Vulkan ICD written solely for learning purposes.
+Vulkan ICD written in Rust.

-The current goal is implementation of Vulkan Core 1.0 API in software.
+The current goal is to fully implement the Vulkan Core 1.0 API with a software renderer.

 ## Goals
 - [x] vulkaninfo